-Creating Teams Cancel Please be patient, this could take several m inutes.
-The team formation code is now performing seve assignments.
-No fewer than three and no more th processing time limit of 20 minutes. eral passes over the data in order to find the best team han twenty passes will be performed.
-There is a maximum If this class is divided into multiple sections, each performed for each section.
-The 20 minute time I processing for an individual section will only cons i section will be processed individually with 3-20 passes limit applies to the total processing for all sections, so the sume a fraction of this 20 minute period.
-The screen will refresh automatically with st tatus updates showing completed passes.
-Pass 6: lowest score 6.17, total score 87.50 (1 se Pass 5: lowest score 6.17, total score 87.67 (1 se Pass 4: lowest score 6.17, total score 81.83 (0 se Pass 3: lowest score 6.17, total score 88.83 (1 se Pass 2: lowest score 6.17, total score 84.83 (1 se Pass 1: lowest score 6.17, total score 85.67 (1 se econds) econds) econds) econds) econds)
+Creating Teams Cancel Please be patient, this could take several minutes.
+The team formation code is now performing several passes over the data in order to fin assignments.
+No fewer than three and no more than twenty passes will be performed.
+The processing time limit of 20 minutes.
+If this class is divided into multiple sections, each section will be processed individually performed for each section.
+The 20 minute time limit applies to the total processing for processing for an individual section will only consume a fraction of this 20 minute perio all sections, so the The screen will refresh automatically with status updates showing completed passes.
+Pass 6: lowest score 6.17, total score 87.50 (1 seconds) Pass 5: lowest score 6.17, total score 87.67 (1 seconds) Pass 4: lowest score 6.17, total score 81.83 (0 seconds) Pass 3: lowest score 6.17, total score 84.83 (1 seconds) Pass 2: lowest score 6.17, total score 84.83 (1 seconds) Pass 1: lowest score 6.17, total score 84.63 (1 seconds)